Best Practices for Painting Rental Properties: A Landlord's Guide

 Choose a neutral, durable paint

-Select a high-quality paint in a neutral, versatile shade like beige, gray or off-white.
-Neutral colors appeal to the widest range of renters.
-A durable, washable paint with a satin or semi-gloss sheen is easiest to clean and most stain-resistant.
+Select high‑quality paint in a neutral shade such as beige, gray, or off‑white to appeal to the widest audience.
+A durable, washable satin or semi‑gloss sheen is easiest to clean and most stain‑resistant.

 Do trim work first

-Paint the trim, ceilings, doors and windows before tackling the walls.
-Use a brush to carefully paint trim, corners and edges.
-A roller will speed up painting large, open wall areas.
-Work from the top down for the best results.
+Paint trim, ceilings, doors, and windows before the walls.
+Use a brush for edges and corners, then a roller for large areas.
+Work from the top down for the cleanest results.

 Apply at least two coats